 Can the parties control the procedure and the timetable?
+Can they extend time limits?

 The parties can extend the timetable of the procedure, that is, the relevant deadlines set by law or by the court, if the parties agree to that and only if the court also agrees, or if the court so decides absent any agreement of the parties, taking into account the circumstances of each case.
 Extending deadlines for judicial remedies is not possible.